Ernanm280/azure-network-protocols/README.md

 <img width="1386" height="420" alt="Screenshot 2026-02-24 191138" src="https://github.com/user-attachments/assets/1ea9505d-eedc-4b10-9809-ca031e3f8875" />

 - *Open PowerShell and `ping` Ubuntu VMs private IP address (172.16.0.5) from within the Windows 10 VM*
-- *While the ping was running on the Windows 10 VM, I observed the `ICMP` request and reply traffic in Wireshark.
-This is important because it confirmed that communication between the two virtual machines was successful.*
+- *While the ping is running on the Windows 10 VM, observe the `ICMP` request and reply traffic in Wireshark.*
+> [!NOTE]
+> This is important because it confirmed that communication between the two virtual machines was successful.

 <img width="1902" height="936" alt="image" src="https://github.com/user-attachments/assets/8e2fffb7-5d4c-4480-bd8d-72703a0e6181" />

 ---

 **2. Configuring a Firewall (Network Security Group)**

-- *Initiated a continuous ICMP ping from the Windows 10 VM to the Ubuntu VM using the `ping -t` command in PowerShell*
+- *Initiate a continuous ICMP ping from the Windows 10 VM to the Ubuntu VM using the `ping -t` command in PowerShell*
 > [!NOTE]
 > This caused the ping to run continuously, allowing me to analyze the traffic in real time in Wireshark.
 This demonstrated how Network Security Groups can control and filter network traffic.
-Once finished, I stopped the continuous ping in Command Prompt.*
+Once finished, I stopped the continuous ping in Command Prompt.
 <img width="624" height="555" alt="image" src="https://github.com/user-attachments/assets/fc9719cf-d706-4871-8813-325d3d813736" />

 - While the ping was running, I disabled inbound `ICMP` traffic in the Network Security Group linked to the Linux VM